 Bonneville Shoreline Trail

-Miles of the Bonneville Shoreline Trail system (BSL) line Salt Lake City.
+Hiking Salt Lake City is easy given the miles of the Bonneville Shoreline Trail system (BSL) that line the city.
+This ancient shoreline (thousands of years ago the valley was under a large freshwater lake) is now a rolling trail system on the foothills behind the city.
 Several trailheads to BSL are accessible within minutes of downtown, including City Creek Canyon, just three blocks from the city center.
 Hikers, trail runners, mountain bikers and folks with dogs on leashes share the shoreline, either sticking to the benches that run parallel to the valley or taking spurs up nearby trails and mountains, including the popular Ensign Peak or Living Room.

 Emigration Canyon is a classic Salt Lake ride accessible right out of downtown or by parking in lots at the canyon's entrance, just past Utah's Hogle Zoo.
 Beyond the 8-mile ride to the summit of Little Mountain, Big Mountain and loop options await stronger cyclists.
 A stop at Ruth's Diner on the way back down is necessary no matter your level.
 For that matter, newbies might start out with the gentle 2-mile ride the mouth of the canyon to Ruth's Diner, fill up on Ruth's famous homemade biscuits, and still feel accomplished.
 City Creek Canyon is a cyclist favorite for its bicycle-only roadway from Memorial Day (last Monday in May) to Labor Day (first Monday in September).
 The rest of the year cyclists are allowed only on odd-numbered calendar days.